canonical/snapd-rest-openapi/UPDATING.md

 The main OpenAPI.yaml file has tags that can be used to group operations.
-If a new tag is created, it will need to be applied to all relevant operations within thier respective path files.
+If a new tag is created, it will need to be applied to all relevant operations within their respective path files.

 ## 5. Security (If needed)
 The security files are a subset of schema that define the security requirements